allinbits/dither/docs/software-design.md

 Dither needs to meet a set of functionaity requirements, listed below.

 #### 2.1.1 Follow

+Users need to be able to follow another user's account.

 #### 2.1.2 Post

+Users need to be able to post new dithers.

 #### 2.1.3 Search

+Users need to be able to search through the dither database.

 #### 2.1.4 Notify

+Users should be notified if someone: (1) replies to them, (2) likes their dither, (3) reposts their dither, or (4) starts following them.

 #### 2.1.5 Send

+Users should able to send ATOM to other users and to other cosmos1 addresses.

 ### 2.2 System Components